Music Coordinator:

 Poet-in-Residence:

-Rebecca Yeo (they/them) is our new poet-in-residence.
+Rebecca Yeo (they/them) is our poet-in-residence.
 They hold a Bachelor of Arts in Religious Studies from Mount Allison University, and currently attend Vancouver School of Theology.
 As part of their preparation for ministry in the Anglican Church of Canada, Rebecca is also an intern with Inclusive Christians at UVic.
 In their spare time, Rebecca plays tabletop roleplaying games, dabbles in voice-acting, and pets dogs.

 Children's Ministry Coordinators: